-Delhi High Court to pass order on CBI DSP at 4pm
+DySP Devender Kumar sent to 7 days CBI custody

+New Delhi, Oct 23: Central Bureau of Investigation (CBI) Deputy SP Devender Kumar has been sent to 7 days CBI custody.

-New Delhi, Oct 23: CBI Deputy Superintendent of Polic Devendra Kumar was produced before Delhi's Patiala House Court on Tuesday.
+Earlier, he was produced before Delhi's Patiala House Court on Tuesday.
 The central investigation agency demanded police custody for CBI Dy SP Devendra Kumar.

 CBI said, "Incriminating documents and evidence were found after raiding his office and residence."
 The Delhi High Court to pass the order on CBI DSP at 4pm.